Thanks for visiting our website. We get a lot of questions on a daily basis - you may find the most common answers here!

 I would like to make a donation, how can I do this?

-The best way to help Project LUNI is by making donations whether this is a food donation through PolyPet, buying our merchandise items or a simple money donation.
-We are super grateful for every single bit and you can be sure every cent goes straight and directly to the cats.
-We are all working fully on volunteer base and the money is only used for the cats!
-Please check our Help Us page on our website for more information on how to make donations.
+The best way to help Project LUNI is by making monetary donations whether this is a food donation through PolyPet, buying our merchandise items or a simple money donation.
+We are super grateful for every single bit and you can be sure every cent goes straight to help the cats.
+Please check our Help Us page on our website for more information on how to make donations or transfer to

 Can I volunteer or foster with Project LUNI?